CD ladder: Is it worth the climb?

 Staying short to wait for higher rates can cost you

-Using real-world Bankrate data on average CD rates, let's find out what you would have earned with three different risk-free investing tactics over the past five years.
+Using real-world Bankrate data on average CD rates, let's find out what you would have earned with 3 different risk-free investing tactics during the time when interest rates were at rock bottom, starting with the recession and going out 5 years.

 - Scenario 1: You took one look at CD rates in October 2009 and put $10,000 in a money market account instead.

-Result: Over that period of time, money markets have averaged a 0.15 percent yield.
+Result: Over that period of time, money markets averaged a 0.15% yield.
 So by October 2014, you would have made $77 in interest income.

-- Scenario 2: You wanted to stay liquid in case rates increased, so you invested $10,000 in one-year CDs and rolled them over every year.
+- Scenario 2: You wanted to stay liquid in case rates increased, so you invested $10,000 in 1-year CDs and rolled them over every year.

 Result: $241.14 in interest income.

-- Scenario 3: You started a five-year, $10,000 CD ladder, reinvesting at the new averages as those CDs came due.
+- Scenario 3: You started a 5-year, $10,000 CD ladder, reinvesting at the new averages as those CDs came due.

 Result: $729 in interest income.